Professional Learning & Lesson Plan Resources

 The District has embarked on a multi-year professional development program for the entire system.
 From students to administrators and Board members our anti-racism work is being guided by the Pacific Education Group (PEG).
 Pacific Educational Group’s (PEG) theory of change states, Courageous conversation precedes courageous action, and courageous action leads to racial equity transformation in our district, resulting in the elimination of racial achievement disparities (Singleton, 2014).
 For more information about CCAR, click the link below.

-CSD's "Do 4" Culturally Relevant Education Framework
+CSD's "Do 4" Culturally Responsive Education Framework

 The Do 4 framework is a research-based compilation of best practices from multiple frameworks.
 The bibliography at the end of the document shares the primary work upon which the framework is based.